 The exceptionally beautiful market town of Stamford in Lincolnshire is continually voted one of the best places to live in the country by The Sunday Times.
 Many of Stamford’s streets have lain unchanged for centuries and there are a whopping 600 listed buildings.
 It also happens to be my old teenage stomping ground.
 Perhaps not so appreciative of what it had to offer as a teen – I was more interested in getting into a nightclub without I.D (didn’t matter that it was Grade II* listed), or hanging around photogenic street corners with my buddies, rather than acknowledge the backdrop for period dramas like Middlemarch and Pride & Prejudice that lay behind us.
 So, now, rid of my teenage nonchalance and a mama myself, I have a completely different perspective on the town.
 I return regularly to visit my parents and it just keeps getting better and better.
 Where Woolworths and Wilkos once dominated the high street, trendy high end fashion retailers, funky homeware shops and charismatic pubs and restaurants have sprung up in their place.
 Instead of late night drinking establishments and cheesy chips, I seek out toddler entertainment and caffeine.
 And there is lots around.
-If you’re new to the area, or just passing by with little ones in tow, here are my recommendations for things to do in Stamford.
+If you’re new to the area, or just passing by with little ones in tow, here are my top recommendations for things to do in Stamford with kids.

 If you’re going to have to do soft play, this is one of the least painful by far.
 Squeezed into a small industrial estate opposite Stamford’s picturesque olde world buildings, The Yard is an indoor soft play centre and cafe dreamt up by two local mums.
 A big bright open kitchen area is adorned with scrumptious-looking sweet treats and yummy, healthy lunches are scrawled across the blackboard menu.
 The food is sourced from local suppliers and more inventive than your average soft play, giving it the feel of a trendy cafe with adult appeal.
 Children can run themselves ragged in the huge play structure, slides, ball pit and dangling apparatus.
 There’s also a designated area for under 2s, push cars, guided craft sessions and lots of mama-friendly details like spare nappies, potties, a microwave, refillable squash, neon bins and kid lunches served in little shopping baskets.
 Brilliant.